labbsr0x/big-brother/README.md

 2. `ETCD_URLS`: defines the ETCD cluster urls, separated by comma;
 3. `ALERT_MANAGER_URLS`: defines the alertmanager cluster urls;

-# How to Run
+# How to Run locally

 1. Talk to Telegram's Bot Father, create your own bot and get it's Telegram Token;
 2. Open a Dialogdlow account, create a new project and import the configs from the folder `bot/dialogflow`;
-3. Setup a Telegram integration with the Token obtained in step 1;
+3. Setup a Telegram integration with the Token obtained in `step 1`;
-4. Expose your `port 3001` and inform a reachable address to the Dialogflow fulfillment configuration;
+4. Expose your `port 3001` and inform a reachable HTTPS address to the Dialogflow fulfillment configuration.
+We recommend using [ngrok](https://ngrok.com) for that;
 5. Type the following commands in your terminal to interact with your bot directly through Telegram:

    ```bash